 "You know your contributions are always welcome, Deena.
 Hell, God knows that you are the only one of these girls who actually makes some sense."

 "Yeah, f**k you.
 There ain't never nothing ever come out your mouth but gossip and innuendo."

 "All I want to say is that I warned you not to make friends with him.
 Once a boy regards you as a friend that's all he'll ever see you as."

 "I lived next door to him for eighteen years.
 It's kind of hard not to become friends with your neighbor.
 Besides, what you said ain't necessarily true.
 Bernard has been my best friend ever since we married."

 "Ugh!
 Like making love to your brother."

 "Ain't that the truth.
-I bet on Bernie is as reliable in that regard as one of them oil rigs, up down, up down, up down."
+I bet ol Bernie is as reliable in that regard as one of them oil rigs on the road to Bakersfield, up down, up down, up down."

 "Shush now!
+You shut your mouth.
 How we been friends all these years is beyond me.
 You only say that because it's your own failure of imagination how doesn't allow you to supply the twist and turns that'd turn your own husbands into world class bull riders."